-- Next, transfer flank steak onto a large baking sheet with edges.
+- Next, transfer the flank steak onto a large baking sheet with edges.
 You will be marinating the meat on the baking sheet.

 - Sprinkle both sides of the flank steak with salt and pepper and massage the spices into the meat.

 - Next, whisk together the soy sauce and honey and pour the marinade over the flank steak.

 - Cover the flank steak with plastic wrap and place it in the refrigerator for at least 2 hours, flipping the flank steak at 1 hour to make sure both sides of the flank steak have time to marinate.
 Alternatively, you can use a large, gallon-size bag or casserole dish.